 Yes.
 The patented method was tested in Germany by the Alfred Wegener Institute for Polar and Marine Research in 2014-15 under strict conditions and the results were conclusive - the fish are not harmed.
-The process has the backing of both CODEX (the Food and Agriculture Organisation of the United Nations) and the WSCS (the World Sturgeon Conservation Society).
-It relies on highly controlled conditions, expert husbandry knowledge and perfect timing.
-At present, Mark Addey is one of only a tiny handful of people in the world sufficiently skilled in the technique.
+The process relies on highly controlled conditions, expert husbandry knowledge and perfect timing.
+At present, Mark Addey is one of only a tiny handful of people in ethical Caviar production sufficiently skilled in the technique.

 Once mature, our sturgeon might produce Caviar annually, though each has their own individual cycle.
 When the time is right, we carefully monitor them to make sure we find the optimum point to retrieve the eggs so as not to cause them any stress.

-We are working with the World Sturgeon Conservation Society to retire our sturgeon at around 25 years old to places of natural habitat - that leaves the fish around 2/3rds of their natural lifespan to enjoy their retirement.
+We plan to retire our sturgeon at around 25 years old to places of natural habitat - that leaves the fish around 2/3rds of their natural lifespan to enjoy their retirement.

 Our Sturgeon are raised in our unique 5* farming facility on the outskirts of Leeds.
 Our large, circular tanks are fed with pure, filtered Yorkshire spring water which is continually monitored and changed daily, and they are located in individually light and temperature controlled rooms which recreate seasonal conditions.